centreon/centreon-documentation/versioned_docs/version-22.10/getting-started/autodisco-aws.md

     ![image](../assets/getting-started/aws-results.png)

+    Icons allow you to identify the action that will be performed on the host:

+   - The **plus** icon means the host does not exist yet and will be created.
+   - The **arrow** icon means the host already exists and its configuration will be updated.

 3. Select the hosts you want to add to the list of monitored hosts, and then click **Save**. ![image](../assets/getting-started/aws-save.png)

 4. Go to **Configuration > Hosts > Hosts** and check that the hosts you selected at the previous step appear in the list.
 The hosts are added to the lists of hosts but they are not monitored yet.